openebs-archive/openebs-docs/docs/stackpointcloud.md

 ------

 In this section, we are describing about the integration of StackPoint with OpenEBS.
-It is possible to integrate StackPoint with OpenEBS install major platforms like AWS, Google Cloud (GKE & GCE), Azure &Digital Ocean.
+It is possible to integrate StackPoint with OpenEBS in all major platforms like AWS, Google Cloud (GKE & GCE), Azure &Digital Ocean.
 Here, We are covering integration of StackPoint with OpenEBS in AWS platform.